West Dundee Riverwalk

 In 1837, a young Scot settler drew a straw that gave him the privilege of naming his new home, and he chose to name it after his home town - Dundee, Scotland.

 There are over 200 islands in the Fox River between McHenry and Ottawa.

 Flora in this region begins with blooming skunk cabbage in late February and end with goldenrods and gentians in late October.

 At least 248 of the 299 bird species common to Illinois can be found in the Fox River basin, including 30 state-threatened or endangered species.

-Otto J. Maha (approx. 0.4 miles away); Dundee Veterans Honor Roll (approx. 0.4 miles away); Billy and Ma Sunday (approx. 1.6 miles away); Illinois Watch Case Company (approx. 3.5 miles away but has been reported missing).
+W. [William] W. & Phebe Welch (approx. 0.2 miles away); Civil War Memorial (approx. 0.3 miles away); Duff House (approx. 0.3 miles away); Pinkerton’s Early Home (approx. 0.4 miles away); Otto J. Maha (approx. 0.4 miles away); Dundee Veterans Honor Roll (approx. 0.4 miles away); Billy and Ma Sunday (approx. 1.6 miles away); Illinois Watch Case Company (approx. 3˝ miles away).
 Touch for a list and map of all markers in West Dundee.